tarao/bundle-el/README.md

-# bundle.el --- an [el-get][] wrapper
+# bundle.el --- an [El-Get][] wrapper

-## Features

-* Wrap [el-get][] with easy syntax.
+* Wrap [El-Get][] with easy syntax.
-  * Avoiding long lines of el-get recipes.
+  * Avoiding long lines of El-Get recipes.
-* A package requirement and its configuration are put at the same place in your Emacs init file.
+* A package requirement and its initialization code are put at the same place in your Emacs init file.
-* Configurations are automatically byte-compiled when they are loaded for the first time.
+* Initialization code is automatically byte-compiled when they are evaluated for the first time.
   * This gives you a chance to find errors in your configuration.

 ## Installation